 The Academy’s faculty is made up of highly qualified filmmakers and award winners of the industry, who lend not only their knowledge, but their networking to students.

 BFA/ELTE is a one-of-a-kind institution of higher education, where graduates will receive help to find jobs in film business.
 BFA/ELTE cooperates closely with other high-education institutions abroad, and with film-, post-production studios, equipment rental houses, production companies, international and domestic distributors.
-The Academy also facilitates semester-long exchange programs with institutions abroad.

 In addition to the joint program of BFA and ELTE, every year our students can participate in “masters of cinema” workshops organized by the Hungarian National Film Fund.
 Past masters who have taught workshops include Oliver Stone, Joe Eszterhas, Alan Parker, Ridley Scott, Ron Howard, Laurie Hutzler, István Szabó and Nimród Antal.